 With your link created, now you just need to create an Annotation so you know that the link is there.

-You can you use any type of Annotation!
-Perhaps a Custom Stamp next to the linked text, or as shown in the example below, a Freeform Highlight around the linked text.
+You can use any type of Annotation!
+Perhaps a Custom Stamp next to the linked text, or as shown in the example below, a marker annotation around the linked text.

 How to add audio clips to your script